 - Housed in the College of Business, MSU’s Center for Entrepreneurship and Outreach mentors and helps young entrepreneurs raise more than $1 million each year to launch more than 100 new ventures through its venture catalyst program.

-- Recognized nationally for its leadership in cyber security, MSU is one of only a few schools in the U.S. to hold all three of the National Security Agency’s centers of academic excellence credentials: CAE Cyber Defense, CAE Cyber Research, and CAE Cyber Operations.
+- Recognized nationally for its leadership in cybersecurity, MSU is one of only a few schools in the U.S. to hold all three of the National Security Agency’s centers of academic excellence credentials: CAE Cyber Defense, CAE Cyber Research, and CAE Cyber Operations.
 Additionally, MSU leads the NSA-sponsored national CAE Cyber Operations Community of Practice.

 - As the largest among North American universities, MSU’s high voltage laboratory supports industry and utility needs while providing a state-of-the-art learning facility for students.